BillJr99/Ursinus-CS173/_pages/Labs/Iteration/lab-montecarlopi.md

     // TODO: Try putting this main code into a loop of its own, that starts with 10 iterations, and
     // multiplies by 10 each time through the loop, until you have performed 10000000 iterations.
     // This way, you will automatically run all your trials for you!
+    // ...
+Try using a for loop that counts from i = 10 up to i = 1000000, with i*=10 to multiply i by 10
 }
 ```